 Too Dumb for Democracy?

-In an era overshadowed by income inequality, environmental catastrophes, terrorism at home and abroad, and the decline of democracy, Moscrop argues that the political decision-making process has never been more important.
+In a world burdened by democratic decline, social inequality, environmental catastrophe, and terrorism at home and abroad, Moscrop argues that good political decision-making, as well as citizen engagement and participation, have never been more important.
 In fact, our survival may depend on it.

 Drawing on both political science and psychology, Moscrop examines how our brains, our environment, the media, and institutions influence decision-making.
 Making good decisions is not impossible, Moscrop argues, but the psychological and political odds are sometimes stacked against us.
 In this readable and provocative investigation of our often-flawed decisions, Moscrop explains what's going wrong in today's political landscape and how individuals, societies, and institutions can work together to set things right.

 "So much of modern political debate revolves around what people are feeling.
 It's nice to be reminded that deciding is the basic building block of democracy — not just for politicians, but for citizens too.
 If you've been worried lately about the state of democracy, Moscrop might just be able to help." — Susan Delacourt

 "It is difficult, in the Age of Trump, not to lose faith in democracy.
 Moscrop, to his credit, does not avert his eyes from the magnitude of the problems that confront us.
 More important, however, is that he provides some serious suggestions as to where the solutions might lie." — Joseph Heath